 Induction video for Ampol

-We produced a video for induction for Ampol to support onboarding and safety awareness across an operational environment where consistency and compliance are critical.
+We produced a video induction project for Ampol to support onboarding and safety awareness across an operational environment where consistency and compliance are critical.

 The video was designed to give site visitors a clear understanding of expectations, safety procedures, and how the operation works before they step on site.
 Induction videos like this are commonly used by logistics and transport organisations to reduce risk, improve onboarding, and ensure everyone receives the same information.